 # Time: 090402 9:23:36.123456 # User@Host: XXX @ XXX [10.X.X.X]

 Specifies which variables have global scope instead of local.
+For such variables, the global variable value is used in the current session, but without copying this value to the session value.
 Value is a “flag” variable - you can specify multiple values separated by commas

 The feature adds more information to the slow log output.
 Here is a sample log entry: